ACBullen/full_stack_tint/README.md

 ### Post page

-Post page would show the content of the post in question as well as listicle the users who have liked or reblogged the post.
+Post page would show the content of the post in question as well as list the users who have liked or reblogged the post.

 ### Infinite scroll